5T33Z0/OC-Little-Translated/13_Peripherals/Fixing_Webcams.md

 **Extracting AMFIPass from OpenCore Patcher**:

 1. Download [**OCLP 0.6.7 beta**](https://github.com/dortania/OpenCore-Legacy-Patcher/releases/tag/amfipass-beta-test)
 2. Run the App.
-It generates a temporary folder on the system which we need to locate.
+It generates a temporary folder on the system that we need to locate.
+And since this folder has no fixed address it's a bit of a pita to locate it…
 3. In the main window, check if you can select the option to "Build and install OpenCore".
 On Wintel Systems, it will be greyed-out: <br> ![oclp01](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/e842dd0a-987f-4f3b-8d1e-bc25d8d75804)
 4. Click on "Settings"
 5. In the "Target" dropdown menu, change the selection from "Host Model" to any other model in the list.
 It doesn't matter which one.